 These 9-inch Star Wars LED lamps will definitely (Jedi mind) trick your eyes as they transform from a flat piece of etched acrylic glass into an illuminated 3D hologram of a popular character (or ship) from the franchise ⏤ be it Darth Vader, BB-8, or the Millenium Falcon.
 They can toggle between one of eight colors (blue, cyan, purple, etc.), have a lifespan of 50,000 hours (or until they make three more movies), and are advertised as “limited-edition,” even though they’re seemingly sold all over the internet and don’t appear to be in short supply.

 These officially licensed Star Wars Battle Quad Drones use a “patent-pending reverse propulsion system with invisible blades” so when it makes the jump to lightspeed — or at least goes from 0 to 30 mph in 3 seconds — it actually looks like the Millennium Falcon screaming past the basketball goal.
 They boast a top speed of around 35 mph, a range of 200 feet, and come in four classic styles: X-Wing Fighter, the Falcon, Darth Vader’s TIE Fighter, and the Scout Trooper speeder bikes from Endor.
 Coolest part, though, has to be the integrated laser tag.
-The remote control keeps tabs on shots, hits, and kills so you can fight real aerial battles.
+The holiday gift’s remote control keeps tabs on shots, hits, and kills so you can fight real aerial battles.

 littleBits Star Wars R2-D2 Droid Inventor Kit

 If your kids enjoy inventing things using LittleBits’ electronic building kits full of buttons, triggers, switches, wires, batteries, motors, and LEDs, then good Lord, imagine how much they’re going to love building their own R2-D2.
 The latest Droid Inventor Kit provides step-by-step instructions for them to create a moving, talking and beeping custom Artoo, which can then be controlled via a smartphone.
-The $99 kit also has adventures for them and their droid to explore together.
+The $99 holiday gift also has adventures for them and their droid to explore together.

 A stormtrooper can be a little too much for a young child, but a Storm Trooper Teddy Bear?
 There’s nothing cuter.
 Which is probably why Star Wars teamed up with Build-A-Bear to create characters from a far, far, away place: Rey, Boba Fett, Yoda, and Chewbacca are now available in cuddly bear form.
 Not only that, but you can even customize your kid’s Star Wars bear with clothes, sounds, and scents.

 Star Wars: Jedi Challenges is an augmented reality (AR) game from Lenovo that lets users wear an AR headset to fight a hologram of Vader or Kylo Ren.
 From a spectator’s POV, the player ⏤ who’s wielding a badass-looking lightsaber and donning futuristic googles with motion-tracking cameras and an inserted smartphone ⏤ appears to be fighting by themselves against the air.
 From behind the headset, however, the lightsaber beams clash with every swing, the humming sounds are real, and Kylo’s as angry and hotheaded as ever.
+It makes a great holiday gift.

 Star Wars Destiny Dolls